She took the flight of stairs,

 The squishy, smushy feelings were never on her radar.

-But she realized being with someone, who is as disturbed as you could be amazing.
+But she realised being with someone, who is as disturbed as you could be amazing.

 For he knows how terrible it is on the inside,